 Verdicts and Settlements History

-In late 2013, Martinotti ordered the first phase of mediation for multicounty litigation in Bergen County, N.J.
+In late 2013, Judge Martinotti ordered the first phase of mediation for multicounty litigation in Bergen County, N.J.
 Ten cases were scheduled to undergo mediation in December 2013 and January 2014.
 The court selected six of the cases, while counsel for the plaintiffs and defendants selected two cases each.
 According to news reports, Stryker settled with eight of these plaintiffs for an undisclosed amount.
-The parties were also ordered to begin selecting cases for another phase of mediation.

 Meanwhile, discovery began in federal multidistrict litigation (MDL No. 2441) in the U.S. District Court for the District of Minnesota.
 Judge Donovan W. Frank ordered the federal MDL plaintiffs to coordinate with the lead counsel in the New Jersey litigation to avoid duplicating discovery.
-Although the state and federal Stryker cases follow separate court rules, procedures and case schedules, any awards or settlements reached in one system can be expected to influence what happens in the other system.
+Stryker negotiated a settlement in 2014 for $1.4 billion to settle these claims.

-Experts said with its $1.43 billion settlement in 2014, Stryker hoped to avoid the fate of Johnson & Johnson.
+Experts said Stryker hoped to avoid the fate of Johnson & Johnson.
 The Big Pharma giant agreed to a $2.5 billion settlement of thousands of DePuy metal-on-metal hip lawsuits in November 2013.
 In the months leading up to the settlement, Johnson & Johnson experienced mixed results in its first DePuy hip trials and settled three cases in Nevada.

 A regulatory filing by Stryker in October 2013 suggests the company originally expected to resolve a substantial amount of claims.
 The company estimated spending between $700 million and $1.13 billion, excluding third-party insurance, on litigation and other costs associated with the recalled Rejuvenate and ABG II modular-neck hip stems.
 With this first settlement offer of $1.43 billion, the company already exceeded its estimate.